jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust-pt1-whats-a-signal/index.md

 ... and with good reason!
-If you want the details, I suggest you follow the link and have a good read - basically it's to avoid Undefined Behaviour... nontheless, this is firmly _not_ going to be re-entrant.
+If you want the details, I suggest you follow the link and have a good read - basically it's to avoid Undefined Behaviour... nonetheless, this is firmly _not_ going to be re-entrant.

 All of this is moot anyway, because of 1.(a):